vincenth19/mycoronastat/README.md

 Hi everyone, I designed and made this dashboard to display vaccination data in malaysia.

-The data is supplied by my own [backend](https://github.com/vincenth19/myvaccine-backend).
+The vaccination data is supplied by my own [backend](https://github.com/vincenth19/myvaccine-backend) and the cases is taken from [Disease.sh API](https://disease.sh/docs/)

 # How to Run This?